adrian-lewkowicz/users/README.md

 2 In directory buggy_project is solution second task, with short desc.

-3 In dir desctripiotn is third task desc.
+3 In dir desctription is third task desc.